mailhexu/TB2J/README.md

 pip install TB2J

 ## Message:
 - We welcome contributions.
-If you would like to add the interface to other codes, or extend the capability of TB2J, please contact us! <mailheux_AT_gmail_DOT_com>
+If you would like to add the interface to other codes, or extend the capability of TB2J, please contact us! <mailhexu_AT_gmail_DOT_com>